Motivic (Representation) Stability of Representation Varieties and Character Stacks: Introduction

 in the completed Grothendieck rings of stacks, $\widehat{\K_0(\Stck_k)}$. \end{introconjecture} \item Free Groups, i.e., examining the motivic representation stability of the representation varieties $G^n:=\Hom_{Gp}(F^n, G)$ corresponding to the free groups $F_n$.
 In this case, we conjecture that the character stack is motivically representation stable. \begin{introconjecture} Let $G$ be a connected linear algebraic group over $k$.
 Then, the sequence of representation varieties, $G^n$, and the sequence of their corresponding character stacks, $[G^n/G]$, are motivically representation stable. \end{introconjecture} \item Free Abelian Groups, i.e., examining the motivic representation stability of the representation varieties $C_n(G):=\Hom_{Gp}(\ZZ^n, G)$.
 We conjecture that sequence $C_n(G)$ also satisfies motivic representation stability. \begin{introconjecture} Let $G$ be a connected linear algebraic group over $k$, and assume that $G$ has connected center.
 Then, the sequence of representation varieties $C_n(G)$ and their corresponding character stacks are motivically representation stable. \end{introconjecture} \item Stability with variation of the rank for free Abelian groups: in this case, we conjecture that sequence $C_n(\GL_r(k))$ satisfies motivic stability as $r$ tends to infinity. \begin{introconjecture} Fix a positive integer $n$.
 Then, the sequence of representation varieties $C_n(\GL_r(k))$ and their corresponding character stacks are motivically stable. \end{introconjecture} \end{itemize}

 We note that Conjectures \ref{introcon:C} and \ref{introcon:D} can be thought of the algebraic versions of Theorem 1.1 and Theorem 9.6 of \cite{ramras2021homological}.

 Conjectures \ref{introcon:A}, \ref{introcon:B} and \ref{introcon:C} are verified in the paper in the cases of linear algebraic groups for which virtual classes of representation varieties have been studied and thus enough techniques have been developed \cite{thesisangel, habvog20, vogel2024motivic}.
-These groups include the groups of $\GL_r$, $\SL_r$ and the groups of upper triangular matrices.
+These groups include the groups of $\GL_r$, $\SL_r$ and the groups, $\U_r$, of upper triangular matrices of low ranks.
+Namely, we have the following results. \begin{itemize} \item We prove Conjecture A in the cases of $\SL_2$ and $\U_r$ (for $r\leq 5)$. \item We prove Conjecture B in the cases of $\GL_r$ and $\U_r$ (for any rank), see Theorem \ref{thm:conjB}. \item We prove Conjecture C in the case of $\GL_r$ (for any rank), see Corollary \ref{cor:conjC}. \item We prove Conjecture D for $n=2$, see Theorem \ref{thm:motstabrank}. \end{itemize}

 The paper is organized as follows.
 In Section 2, we provide a framework for motivic representation stability.
-To achieve this goal, we study motivic decompositions with respect to finite group actions that is a decomposition of a $G$-virtual class with respect to the irreducible rational representation of a finite group $G$.
+To achieve this goal, we study motivic decompositions with respect to finite group actions that is a decomposition of a $G$-virtual class with respect to the irreducible rational representation of a finite group $G$, see Theorem \ref{thm:motivicdecom}.
+We show a variant of the K\"unneth-formula and provide a comparison with mixed Hodge structures.
 In Section 3, we study Conjecture \ref{introcon:A} via point-counting methods and Topological Quantum Field theories.
 These methods are connected via natural transformations \cite{gonzalez2023arithmetic}.
 In Section 4, we investigate Conjectures \ref{introcon:B} and \ref{introcon:C} in the cases of $\GL_r$ and $\SL_r$.
 We also provide computational tools to find the virtual classes of representation varieties and character stacks corresponding to free or free Abelian groups.
-In Section 5, we prove Conjecture \ref{introcon:D} in the case of $n=2$.
+Using the motivic decomposition theorem, we explicitly compute the virtual classes of the varieties of commuting $n$-tuples in $\GL_2(k)$ and $\GL_3(k)$, see Theorems \ref{thm:commntuplesgl2} and \ref{thm:commntuplegl3}.
+Finally, in Section 5, we prove Conjecture \ref{introcon:D} in the case of $n=2$.